message/iata/CA.md

 5. Passengers must arrive at Calgary (YYC), Montreal (YUL), Toronto (YYZ) or Vancouver (YVR).
 - This does not apply to passengers arriving on direct flights from St. Pierre and Miquelon.
 6. Passengers could be subject to quarantine for 14 days; details can be found at <a href="https://www.canada.ca/en/public-health/services/publications/diseases-conditions/covid-19-information-essential-service-workers.html">https://www.canada.ca/en/public-health/services/publications/diseases-conditions/covid-19-information-essential-service-workers.html</a>
+- From 5 July 2021 at 11:59:59 PM EDT, this does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
+Vaccines accepted are: AstraZeneca (Covishield), Janssen, Moderna or Pfizer-BioNTech.
+More details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada">https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada</a>
 7. Passengers are subject to a COVID-19 molecular test on day 1 and day 8 after arrival.
 - This does not apply to:
 - passengers with a positive COVID-19 test taken at least 15 days and at most 90 days before departure of the last direct flight to Canada.
 Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS;